 Because HWS reticles use a projected hologram rather than a reflection, there is no need for such lens coatings and no light is projected forward of the HWS optic.
 While that may seem like a slam-dunk for HWS use on any two-way shooting range, it is important to point out that any electronically powered optic—be it I² night vision, thermal, reflex or HWS—can throw light back on the user’s face.
 Unless you mask it with an eyepiece boot, that light may be visible to the naked eye at close distances or night-vision-enhanced eyes farther away.

-Features and Failures Regardless of the type of red dot you consider, the sheer volume of options is astounding.
+Regardless of the type of red dot you consider, the sheer volume of options is astounding.
 Features like auto-off, power-up on movement, day- and night-vision settings, selectable or programmable reticles and battery life measured in multiple years are now common.

 In spite of my heavy reliance on magnified riflescopes, I still employ several red-dot sights on personal guns and while testing rifles, carbines and pistols for work.
 For more than the past 25 years, my only physical red-dot failures have been limited to a pair of broken battery cap connections and a torn rubber-button cover.
 My only electronic failure was with an early-model HWS that received warranty service twice before I finally scrapped it.
 Those are far better results than I have had with magnified optics over the same quarter century.